rubemnobre/eater-emulator/readme.md

 ### Additional options
 Aside from the already mentioned options, I have included these:
+ - `-b a,b,...` : turns on debug when the Program Counter is at any of the values (a, b,...).
- - `-t <n>` : timeout after n instructions have been run.
+ - `-t n` : timeout after n instructions have been run.
  - `-s` : signed output mode.
 With this, you will see the output as two's compliment signed bytes.
-Example: `255` will be printed `-1`
+Example: `255` will be printed `-1`.
  - `-d` : CPU debug mode.
 With this, the program will print the current values for every clock cycle of:
      1. The current microinstructions
      2. The Bus